McConnell warns GOP off Electoral College brawl in Congress

 In his phone call, Romney expressed admiration for Biden’s willingness to endure the rigors of a presidential campaign and serve in the nation’s highest office, the senator’s office said.
 The two also discussed the challenging political environment ahead.

-Senate Democratic leader Chuck Schumer said now that McConnell has spoken, “enough is enough” and Trump should “end his term with a modicum of grace and dignity.”
+Senate Democratic leader Chuck Schumer said now that McConnell has spoken, “enough is enough.”

+Trump should “end his term with a modicum of grace and dignity,” Schumer said.

+For his part, Trump continued to push his baseless claims of “voter fraud” in a new tweet on Tuesday.

 Some GOP lawmakers have vowed to carry the fight to Jan.
 6 when Congress votes to accept or reject the Electoral College results.
 Others have said Trump’s legal battles should continue toward resolution by Inauguration Day, Jan.
 20.